fobos123deimos/fast-wave/README.md

 <br>

-> Harnessing the power wavefunctions to navigate the quantum realm. 🚀🌌
+> Harnessing the Power of the wavefunctions to navigate the quantum realm.🚀🌌

-This repository is the home to an innovative project that dives into the intricacies of quantum mechanics, utilizing wavefunctions to model and solve complex problems.
-Our mission is to make quantum calculations accessible, efficient, and fun! 🎉
+This package is an innovative project that delves into the complexities of quantum mechanics with its own wavefunction implementation making calculations more accessible efficient and accurate! 🎉

 ## 📑 Table of Contents